c3-ls/ServiceFabric-Http/README.md

 When you create the middleware for one service, you can pass an instance of `HttpServiceGatewayOptions` which allows you to adjust the retry behavior and also to set a service partition key resolver if you use partitioned services.

+## Known Issues and Considerations

+The retry logic currently also retries the service call if it received a response with a status code 5xx (Server Error).
+If your service is actually broken or too busy, this gateway keeps retrying until the configured maximum is reached.
+It does *not* yet implement a Circuit Breaker pattern.

+Since the gateway retries failed requests, you have to make sure your services are idempotent or do not persist any state in case they fail.
+There are multiple scenarios where retries are problematic and can lead to logic beeing executed multiple times:

+* The gateway cancels requests after a specified timeout and retries.
+(Your service should react to this cancellation and abort)
+* The response from your service might not reach the gateway due to network issues which also leads to a retry

+Please take a detailed look at the implementation of the retry-logic to see if it fits your needs!

+## Contributions

+Feel free to post issues, questions and feedback as an issue in this repository.
+If you want to contribute code please make sure you discuss the change with us before you send the pull request if it contains major or breaking changes.